RichardHowells/PYTHONA-Challenges/Module09Lab/Lab01.md

     - this function should return BOTH the words, as a list, and the number of spaces to fill the line to the desired length
     - assert that the list of words contains the expected words
     - assert that the calculated number of spaces is correct
-    - Of course real life lines are mybe 80 characters long and have maybe ten plus words.
+    - Of course real life lines are maybe 80 characters long and have maybe ten plus words.
 You should keep it simple, maybe three words.
 Pick your own line length but it needs to be large enough for the words and the spaces...
 Follow the pattern of the existing tests.
 Maybe
     ```Python
         def test_lineDecomposition(self):
             words, spaces = split_line_to_words_and_spaces("the..   boy", 12)